By Jess Stratton | Monday, October 14, 2013

 If you’re using a PC, don’t worry—I’ve got you covered.
 In the second (members-only) video, I’ll cover a text expansion app called Breezy, which provides the same functionality for Windows users.
 Watch this week’s video tutorials to simplify your data entry, and check back next week for more Productivity Pointers!

 Begin learning software, business, and creative skills—anytime, anywhere—with video instruction from recognized industry experts.

 Share this article:

-Tags: Jess Stratton, Monday Productivity Pointers, Microsoft Office, Color Picker, Hex Color
+Tags: Productivity, Jess Stratton, Monday Productivity Pointers, Macros, Text Expander

 You can change your email preferences at any time.
 We will never sell your email.
 More info

 Sign up and receive emails about lynda.com and our online training library:

 Keep up with news, tips, and latest courses with emails from lynda.com.

 We've updated our terms and conditions (now called terms of service).Go Review and accept our updated terms of service.